chrisjz/sm64vr/README.md

 ### Bob-omb Battlefield

-* Bob-omb glitches sometimes when grabbed.
+* Coins added to level and increase hit point by one when collected
 * Big block collision on punch is no working completely.
 * Increase frequency of boulders coming down the mountain.
 * If one goomba is knocked back into a second goomba, the second goomba will be knocked back too.